amaiasagasti/UrbanPleasantnessEventfulness/README.md

 ## Reference
 - Amaia Sagasti, Martín Rocamora, Frederic Font: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - DCASE Workshop 2024 <a href="link-to-paper-once-published">Paper link</a>
 - Amaia Sagasti Martínez - MASTER THESIS: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - Sound and Music Computing Master (Music Technology Group, Universitat Pompeu Fabra - Barcelona) <a href="link-to-MasterThesis-once-published">Master Thesis Report link</a>

+## ARAUS-extended dataset
+ARAUS-extended dataset is a more comprehensive version of the <a href="https://github.com/ntudsp/araus-dataset-baseline-models">ARAUS dataset</a>.
+While the original ARAUS dataset includes a set of psychoacoustic features, ARAUS-extended contains these same features along with two additional feature sets: signal processing features generated using FreesoundExtractor() from the Essentia library and a set of CLAP embeddings, which are sound representations generated with LAION-AI's CLAP model.
+This repository contains the code necessary for reproducibility of the generation of ARAUS-extended dataset.
+In this README file, and in the two [#Reference] papers included

+## Demo
+You can find two short demo videos with a simulation of real-time predictions of:
+- Pleasantness and eventfulness in <a href="link-to-demo-1">Demo 1</a>.
+- Sound sources present, pleasantness and eventfulness in <a href="link-to-Demo-2">Demo 2</a>.

+These demos simulate a sensor that captures audio in real-time and uses models trained with the 24400 augmented soundscapes of ARAUS or ARAUS-extended datasets, and LAION-AI's CLAP embeddings as input features.

 <!-- GETTING STARTED -->
 ## Getting Started